ajthomson/ChessPhoneNumbers/README.md

 * increasing the number of unit tests, to cover other pieces and the total generated for other pieces.
 I quickly did a test for each piece that exercises the factory and ensures that they return some content.
 Having said that, a test in the main class exercises most of the methods to achive good coverage.
 * use a command line argument library like getOpt for extracting command line options more safely.
 * optionally print out the numbers generated to allow manual verification of the numbers generated (although with a large number of digits it becomes unmanageable)
+* output the total where the first number was the starting number, along with where it wasn't - it would require some tweaks to the code.
 * investigate other approaches, I have a feeling it might be possible to solve this without recursion.

 ^^^ I started to look at an alternative approach that didn't use recursion, but simply kept track of the number of times a number appeared as it went through each set of candidate moves (as the only thing that is important is the final count of each number when we reach the penultimate level and we can calculate the total from summing the frequency of each number multiplied by the number of children it has), but the code became quite unreadable and complicated to follow, and it didn't give the same number as the recursive approach as the number of digits went up, so more work was required.
+However, from some testing with a larger number of digits this is less expensive in terms of time, so there's a balance to reach between readability, performance and the actual requirement (e.g. is the recursive approach good enough?)